coffeemancy/jetsoftime/README.md

 --USAGE--

 Windows can directly run 'randomizer.exe' in the 'dist\randomizer' directory.
 For other platforms, users should run randomizergui.py in the sourcefiles directory.
 Python >=3.8 is required and can be obtained for free at https://www.python.org/downloads/.
-A commandline version can be run by providing the -c flag at runtime (i.e. by running 'python3 randomizergui.py -c' if your python command is 'python3' or 'randomizergui.exe -c' from the command line)
+A commandline version can be run by providing the -c flag at runtime (i.e. by running 'python3 randomizergui.py -c' if your python command is 'python3' or 'randomizer.exe -c' from the command line)

 Lastly, if you're having trouble running the executable, you can try using the online seed generator at http://anguirel.ddns.net/jot/.
 The online generator only supports up to version 3.1.